lucyinthesky2111/the-one-with-all-the-questions/assets/docs/README.md

 ### Introduction Modal
 * The introduction modal introduces the game using a series of Friends references.
-* The introduction is only visible on the Homepage.
+* The introduction modal is only visible on the Homepage.
 * The modal gives the user the option to either proceed straight to the quiz (if they are a returning user or are confident they know how to play), or to navigate to the Help page where they can view instructions.
 * The introduction modal is displayed when the Homepage loads.
 * The user can close the modal by clicking on the ‘X’ button in the top right-hand corner, or by clicking ‘Play’ or ‘Home’ to navigate to one of those pages.